bajamircea/bajamircea.github.io/_posts/2025-11-14-one-hundred-years.markdown

 John Woolman, not very well known nowadays, was influential in the abolition of slavery.
 Quaker.
 Properly religious.
 All he read was the Bible, the many notes of the many Quaker meetings (weekly, monthly, quarterly).
 And psalms.
 He was influential between the Quakers on abolishing slavery.
-The Quakers though were influential e.g. in governing Pennsylvania.
+The Quakers were influential though, e.g. in governing Pennsylvania.
 But he's against slavery for reasons that have to do with his religious ideas, not directly out of moral reasons.

 Benjamin Franklin.
 His father emigrated to America with his uncle, reason: